 - With Sansa too in Season 6.

-- Triang Relations: Type 4.
-She's in love with Renly, but he and Loras have already been a romantic couple for years, and she doesn't believe in any of the gossip surrounding them.
+- A Type 4: She (a) is in love with Renly (b), but he and Loras (c) have already been a romantic couple for years, and she doesn't believe in any of the gossip surrounding them.
 While Renly is aware that Brienne is very loyal to him, it's unclear on the show if he ever suspected that she fancied him.

 - Undying Loyalty: A double example and this almost leads to disaster.
 She remains dedicated to King Renly even after he dies, swearing to avenge him.
 When Jaime insults Renly's homosexuality one too many times, she becomes furious and forcefully grabs Jaime's head, looking like she wants to kill him.
 Brienne's vow to bring the prisoner to King's Landing alive is the only thing that prevented her from carrying out her wish.
 She still refers to Renly as her king in "Two Swords."
 At the same time, Brienne swore loyalty to Catelyn Stark directly after Renly's death and vowed to retrieve her daughters and protect her.
 She points out to Jaime "I dont serve House Stark, I serve Lady Catelyn".
 Later, she still insists on bringing Sansa and Arya to safety after Catelyn's death.

 - Vitriolic Best Buds: She becomes one with Jaime.
 She also settles into this with Podrick, who is exclusively on the receiving end, but she still values his loyalty.

 - White Stallion: As befitting a Knight in Shining Armor, Brienne rides a white horse in "Garden of Bones."